Release notes

 Improved: Web form

-The web form previously used the abbreviation “std.” for standard; this has been changed.
+In the web form, the abbreviation “std.” was previously used for standard; this has been changed.

 October 2024